The only thing better than a romantic dinner in, is a romantic dinner out!

 Who says you need to go to a famous or well-known park or beach to enjoy a romantic picnic for two?
 There’s nothing more intimate than your own backyard.
 So the next time you and your beau want to take date night into the backyard, consider these tips.

 Plan everything ahead of time so you can pretend you’re far away from home.
-Make sure you have everything you need in advance so that you’re not constantly running into the house for anything.
+Make sure you have everything you need in advance so that you’s not constantly running into the house for anything.
 Otherwise, you’ll break the illusion of being away from it all.
 (Of course, bathrooms breaks don’t apply.)

 You’ll also want to make sure you scope out the backyard ahead of time for the perfect picnic spot.
 Find the coziest nook with the best view of the sky.
 While a patio or deck might be more suitable for eating, a cozy tuft of grass will make it feel more like the real thing.